RicardoTurco/fastapi-mongo/README.md

 * `fastapi-mongo` - "Main" folder of project.
 * `app` - All the RESTfull API implementation is here.
+* `app/database` - Contains the classes and methods for connecting to DB.
+* `app/models` - Models of project.
+* `app/repositories` - Repositories of project.
 * `app/routes/v1` - "Routes" module of project (v1 endpoints).
+* `app/schemas` - Schemas of project.
+* `app/services` - Services of project.
+* `init-scripts` - Scripts that running when the docker compose file execute.
 * `tests` - All tests of application.

 ### Files

 * `.gitignore` - Lists files and directories which should not be added to git repository.
 * `.pylintrc` - Define configurations of pylint.
+* `config.py` - Load environment variables from '.env' file.
+* `docker-compose.yaml` - Create container from application and DB.
+* `Dockerfile` - Create image from application to be used in 'docker-compose' file.
+* `env-example` - Template to create '.env' file.
 * `LICENSE` - Definitions of licence of application.
 * `log_conf.yaml` - Configurations about log messages.
 * `main.py` - The Application entrypoint.